While some people regularly experience twitches, not many understand that this could be a sign that your body is trying to tell you something.

 Nourishment is an essential factor in achieving better health.
 Increasing the intake of magnesium and potassium-rich foods is vital.
 Magnesium helps regulate nerve functions, while potassium balances fluids in your body.

 Foods high in magnesium include green leafy vegetables, legumes, nuts, seeds, and fish.
-Bananas are a well-known source of potassium-rich foods, but so are avocados and spinach.
+Avocados and spinach are excellent potassium-rich foods to consume if your stores are depleted.

 Stress Management for Alkalosis Prevention

-An overly alkaline body state or 'alkalosis' contributes significantly towards twitching or tetany symptoms - which stress often triggers.
-Therefore, it's essential to keep those cortisol levels at bay through relaxation techniques like yoga or meditation.
+An overly alkaline body state or 'alkalosis' contributes significantly towards twitching or tetany symptoms, which stress often triggers.
+Therefore, it's essential to keep those cortisol levels at bay through relaxation techniques like walking or taking breathing deeply.

-And let's not forget about water.
-Using filters on taps or showers that remove fluorine compounds from water supplies will also play a part.
+Using filters on taps or showers that remove fluorine compounds from water supplies is also important.

 Conclusion